CSHaitao/JTR/README.md

-# JTR
+# Constructing Tree-based Index for Efficient and Effective Dense Retrieval
-The official repo for our SIGIR'21 Full paper: Constructing Tree-based Index for Efficient and Effective Dense Retrieval
+The official repo for our SIGIR'23 Full paper: Constructing Tree-based Index for Efficient and Effective Dense Retrieval